|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 KS1-KS2 News & Events

 Research shows that children's reading can 'dip' during the long holidays and this can cause children to lose confidence when they return back to school.
 The Summer Reading Challenge encourages children to get into libraries and helps them keep up their reading skills.
-It is the UK’s biggest promotion of reading for children – last year, over 21,500 Hertfordshire children took part – and it’s free.
+It is the UK’s biggest promotion of reading for children – last year over 20,600 Hertfordshire children took part, that’s our second highest number of participants ever – and it’s free.

-Children are challenged to read six library books or e-books of their choice during the holidays.
+Children are challenged to read six library books or eBooks of their choice during the holidays.
 For every two books they read, they are rewarded with two stickers.
-When they have completed the challenge, they will receive a wristband and are invited to a presentation ceremony where they will be given their certificate and medal.
-In addition, participants will have the opportunity to win tickets to an exclusive author event.
+When they have completed the challenge, they will receive a bookmark and some colour-in glasses and are invited to a presentation ceremony where they will be given their certificate and medal.
+In addition, participants will have the opportunity to win tickets to an exclusive author event with Steve Cole.
 The Summer Reading Challenge materials are suitable for visually impaired children.

 Primary English Newsletter - May 2017

 Herts for Learning Primary English Teaching and Learning Advisers have put together a newsletter with useful articles and guidance which is available to download at: